broyeztony/delegated/README.md

 #### Technical Decision: Direct COPY vs. Staging Table

-We chose to COPY directly into the target `delegations` table (which has a PRIMARY KEY constraint on `id` and an index on `timestamp`) rather than using a staging table approach.
+We chose to COPY directly into the target `delegations` table (which has a PRIMARY KEY constraint on `id` and an index on `timestamp`) rather than using a no-index staging table approach.
 This decision is justified by:

 1. **Data Quality**: After testing 771,332 records, we found zero duplicates or inconsistencies in the TzKT API data
-2. **Performance**: Constraints don't significantly impact COPY performance - we still achieve 18k+ records/sec
+2. **Performance**: Table constraints impact COPY performance but for this dataset size and exercise scope, the performance is acceptable since we still achieve 18k+ records/sec
 3. **Simplicity**: Eliminates staging-to-target transfer step and reduces complexity

 **Trade-off**: If a duplicate somehow appears, the entire 10k records batch fails.
 However, since we verified no duplicates exist in the source data over 771k+ records, the risk is acceptable for the significant performance gains, in the context of a tech assignment, executed on the local machine.